ITISFoundation/mmux_vite/src/osparc-api-ts-client/SolversApi.md

 # **listSolvers**
 > Array<Solver> listSolvers()

 🚨 **Deprecated**: This endpoint is deprecated and will be removed in a future release.
 Please use `GET /v0/solvers/page` instead.
-Lists all available solvers (latest version)  New in *version 0.5.0*  Removed in *version 0.7*: This endpoint is deprecated and will be removed in a future version
+Lists all available solvers (latest version)  New in *version 0.5.0*

 ### Example